KatiLueth/api_pet_finder/README.md

 # Angular API Pet Page

 ### Description
 SPA with Angular and the PetFinder API.
+When user clicks on animal type tab a random animal's photo and description of the type is displayed.
+Data comes from the PetFinder API.
+Home screen displays goats random animal information and photo, because goats are amusing.

 #### Routes
 * 3 separate routes in Angular app, for dogs, hedgehogs and parakeets available in PetFinder API.